dotnet/orleans/src/Documentation/2.0/MigrationAzure2.0.md

     config.AddAzureTableStorageProvider("AzureStore", RoleEnvironment.GetConfigurationSettingValue("DataConnectionString"));
 ```

-The AzureSilo have a static method named DefaultConfiguration(), this method used to load every thing from the configuration file of the service.
-Now, you must load everything by hand, the new model is not to depend on some sort of naming convention, you can name your endpoints as you want, so the new configuration API  looks like this:
+The AzureSilo have a static method named DefaultConfiguration(), this method used to load everything from the configuration file of the service.
+Now, you must load everything manually, the new model is not to depend on some sort of naming convention, you can name your endpoints as you want, so the new configuration API  looks like this:

 ```csharp
     //Load the different settings from the services configuration file